freeCodeCamp/learn-salon-appointment-scheduler/TUTORIAL.md

 - Your script should prompt users to enter a service, phone number, a name if they aren’t already a customer, and a time
 - If a phone number entered doesn’t exist, you should get the customers name and enter it and the phone number into the `customers` table
 - You can create an appointment in your database by running your script and entering `1`, `555-555-5555`, `Fabio`, `10:30` at each request for input if that phone number isn’t in the `customers` table
-- You can create another appointment in your database by running your script and entering `2`, `555-555-5555`, `noon` at each request for input if that phone number is already in the database
+- You can create another appointment in your database by running your script and entering `2`, `555-555-5555`, `noon` at each request for input if that phone number is already in the `customers` table
 - After an appointment is successfully added, you should output the message `I have put you down for a <service> at <time>, <name>.` For example, if the user chooses `cut` as the service, `10:30` is entered for the time, and their name is `Fabio` in the database the output would be `I have put your down for a cut at 10:30, Fabio.`